-Oral Communication - 400 points Evidence skill is not Total Very strong evidence skill Moderate Evidence skill Points Weight Indicators Score is present: 5-4 points is present: 3-2 points present: 1-0 points Earned Speaks very articulately Speaks articulately, but Speaks articulately, but without hesitation. sometimes hesitates. frequently hesitates.
-A. Speaks Never has the need for Occasionally has the Frequently hesitates or has X25 without long, awkward pauses while unnecessary pauses or need for a long pause or hesitation hesitation when speaking. moderate hesitation speaking. when speaking. •Speaks at a moderate pace Speaks at a moderate Pace is too fast/slow; to be clear. pace most of the time, nervous.
-X10 B. Pace but shows some nervousness.
-Voice is upbeat, Voice is somewhat Voice is not upbeat; lacks C. Tone impassioned and under upbeat, impassioned and passion and control.
-X15 control. under control.
-Pronunciation of words is Pronunciation of words Pronunciation of words is D. Pronunciation | very clear and intent is is usually clear, difficult to understand: X15 apparent. sometimes mumbled. unclear. •Emitted a barely audible •Emitted a clear, audible Emitted a somewhat E. Volume voice for the audience clear, audible voice for voice for the audience X15 present. audience present. present.
-Non-verbal Communication - 300 points Eye contact consistently •Eye contact is mostly Eye contact does not always used as an effective allow connection with the effective and consistent.
-A. Attention Mostly looks around the connection. speaker.
-X15 (eye contact) Constantly looks at the audience (60-80% of the Occasionally looks at entire audience (90-100% of time). someone or some groups the time). (less than 50% of the time). • Has mannerisms that pull Does not have distracting Sometimes has mannerisms that affect the from the effectiveness of the distracting mannerisms effectiveness. that pull from the presentation.
-B. Mannerisms X15 No nervous habits. presentation.
-Displays some nervous Sometimes exhibits habits - fidgets or anxious nervous habits or ticks.
-Gestures are purposeful Usually uses purposeful Occasionally gestures are and effective. gestures. used effectively.
-Hand motions are Hands are sometimes Hands are not used to expressive and used to used to express or emphasize talking points; emphasize talking points.
-C. Gestures emphasize talking points. hand motions are sometimes X15 Great posture (confident) Occasionally slumps; distracting. with positive body sometimes negative body Lacks positive body language. language. language; slumps. •Is extremely well poised. •Is usually well poised. •Isn't always well poised.
-Poised and in control at all Poised and in control •Sometimes seems to lose D. Well poised X15 times. most of the time; rarely composure. loses composure.
+Oral Communicat 1 Indicators Very strong evidence skill Moderate Evidence skill Evidence skill is not Points Weight Total malcators is present: 5-4 points is present: 3-2 points present: 1-0 points Earned Weight Score Speaks very articulately Speaks articulately, but •Speaks articulately, but A. Speaks without hesitation. sometimes hesitates. frequently hesitates. without Never has the need for Occasionally has the •Frequently hesitates or has X25 hesitation unnecessary pauses or need for a long pause or long, awkward pauses while \ \Z3 liesitation hesitation when speaking. moderate hesitation speaking. when speaking. •Speaks at a moderate pace Speaks at a moderate Pace is too fast/slow; B. Pace to be clear. pace most of the time, nervous.
+X10 b.
+Pace but shows some V10 nervousness. •Voice is upbeat, Voice is somewhat Voice is not upbeat; lacks C. Tone impassioned and under upbeat, impassioned and passion and control.
+X15 control. under control. • Pronunciation of words is Pronunciation of words Pronunciation of words is D. Pronunciation very clear and intent is is usually clear, difficult to understand; X15 apparent. sometimes mumbled. unclear. •Emitted a clear, audible •Emitted a somewhat •Emitted a barely audible E. Volume voice for the audience clear, audible voice for voice for the audience X15 present. audience present. present.
+Non-verbal Comm nunication - 300 points , •Eye contact consistently •Eye contact is mostly •Eye contact does not always used as an effective effective and consistent. allow connection with the A. Attention connection.
+Mostly looks around the (eye contact) Constantly looks at the audience (60-80% of the Occasionally looks at X15 (5) 5 55.114.51, entire audience (90-100% of · · someone or some groups the time). , (less than 50% of the time).
+Does not have distracting •Sometimes has •Has mannerisms that pull mannerisms that affect the distracting mannerisms from the effectiveness of the effectiveness. that pull from the presentation.
+B. Mannerisms No nervous habits. presentation. •Displays some nervous X15 •Sometimes exhibits habits - fidgets or anxious nervous habits or ticks. ticks.
+Gestures are purposeful •Usually uses purposeful Occasionally gestures are and effective. gestures. used effectively.
+Hand motions are • Hands are sometimes •Hands are not used to expressive and used to used to express or emphasize talking points; C. Gestures emphasize talking points. emphasize talking points. hand motions are sometimes X15 c. destares •Great posture (confident) •Occasionally slumps; distracting.
+X13 with positive body sometimes negative body language. language. language; slumps. ianbaabc. inipudge. ininguage, siumps. •Is extremely well poised. •Is usually well poised. •Isn't always well poised.
+Poised and in control •Sometimes seems to lose D. Well poised times. most of the time; rarely composure.
+X15 unics. loses composure. composure. noses composure.